 - Small batch and handcrafted are good signs, but not always a sure bet.

 Beyond that you may have to do a little bit of detective work — check out the company’s website, ask them questions via customer service or on social media — to see what their ingredients and practices are.
 But here are a few retailers and brands to get you started.

 Credo Beauty has done a lot of the work for you (not just for fragrance, but for all beauty products).
 They have scoured the earth and found a lineup of brands that are safe, sustainable and use ethically sourced ingredients that still do what they’re supposed to do.
 All of the products they carry are all free of any animal byproducts and have not been tested on animals.
 And the best part is, it’s all in one place for you to shop.
 They have an online shop and physical locations in San Francisco, New York and Los Angeles.

-CLEAN started out with the mission to on of the first “green” fragrance brands, be a simple brand — to give you everything you need and nothing you don’t – but I would say their mission was truly realized with their CLEAN Reserve Collection.
-Each fragrance in the collection is infused with sustainable ingredients (several also include ECOERT materials) with the alcohol in their fragrance derived from corn.
+CLEAN started out with the mission to be one of the first “green” fragrance brands and to be a simple brand — giving you everything you need and nothing you don’t — but I would say their mission was truly realized with their CLEAN Reserve Collection.
+Each fragrance in the collection is infused with sustainable ingredients (several also include ECOCERT materials) with the alcohol in their fragrance derived from corn.
 Their product is manufactured in a facility that uses 100% solar energy, their glass bottle is 100% recyclable with an oak cap sourced from Spain and made of wood from certified sustainably managed forests.
-A bottle will run you $95, but you can also buy their Discovery Layering Set for $22, which includes nine 0.05 fl oz samples and you get a $22 credit toward the purchase of one full-size (3.4 Fl.
+A bottle will run you $95, but you can also buy their Discovery Layering Set for $22, which includes nine 0.05 Fl.
+Oz. samples and you get a $22 credit toward the purchase of one full-size (3.4 Fl.
 Oz.) bottle.

 To Be Continued….